ShanePark/problem-solving/README.md

 alias leet="java ~/Documents/git/shane/ps/src/main/java/shane/leetcode/util/ClassNameFactory.java"
 ```

-> Reminder : if you are using Java 11 or higher, you can run single file program without without compiling, otherwise you should compile it before run.
+> Reminder : if you are using Java 11 or higher, you can run single file program without compiling, otherwise you should compile it before run.
 >
 > also don't forget to modify directories on your taste.